 Our mission is to make people’s working lives simpler, more pleasant and more productive

-The value proposition and mission of Slack starts from its willingness to reduce fragmentation within tools used by organizations.
-One of the critical elements of Slack is the integrations with other apps and tools, to bring this information together.
+One of the critical elements of Slack is integrating with other apps and tools to bring this information together.

 How does Slack make money?
 Slack Freemium subscription model